BOARD OF DIRECTORS DIVERSITY AND MEMBER SELECTION POLICY

 1. Purpose

-The purpose of this Policy is to ensure that the proposed appointments of directors of the Company are based on a prior analysis of the needs of the Board of Directors and ensure a diversity of skills, knowledge, experience, origin, nationality, age and gender within the composition thereof.
+The purpose of this Policy is to ensure that the proposed appointments of directors of the Company are based on a prior analysis of the needs of its Board of Directors and ensure a diversity of skills, knowledge, experience, origin, nationality, age and gender within the composition thereof.

 2. Scope